 Helium does create a hotter arc, which provides faster travel speeds and, thus, increased productivity.
 That being said, helium is more expensive and does require a higher flow rate than argon does.
 Weighing out the value of the cost of the gas against productivity rates is important to keep in mind when considering using helium.

-Hydrogen serves as a shielding gas in high-temperature applications, such as for stainless steels.
+Hydrogen serves as a shielding gas in high-temperature applications, such as stainless steel.
 It is often mixed with argon for use on austenitic stainless steel.

 Nitrogen is used as a purging gas for welding stainless steel tubes.
-Added to argon in small amounts, it can also be used as a shielding gas for stainless steels.
+Added to argon in small amounts, it can also be used as a shielding gas for stainless steel.

 Propane is typically used in scrap yards for cutting carbon steel where cut quality is not important.
 If your application does not require high-cut quality, propane is a rather cost-effective option.